 - Python and Django to create web applications.

-- Kotlin and Java to create Android native applications.
+- Kotlin and Java to create native Android applications.

-- Swift and good old Objective-C to create iOS native applications.
+- Swift and good old Objective-C to create native iOS applications.

-Used at university and/or in personal projects
+Used at university or in personal projects

 - R & Shiny to analyze biological data and create dashboards.

 - Xamarin Forms and React Native to create cross-platform mobile applications.

 - Scala when I took Functional Programming Principles in Scala course.